iobroker-archive/ioBroker.playstation.-.Lucky-ESA/docs/en/README.md

 - `NPSSO cookie` Paste NPSSO cookie here
 - `Delete session data` If you have problems logging in, delete the current session
 - `Language` The language from the PSN account
+- `Activate Playstation Stars` Create remote control objects for Playstation Stars (Must be activated in the PS profile)

 ![instance_tab_token.png](img/instance_tab_token.png)